brammittendorff/girlphy/README.md

 Placeholder images for every time you need girls

-## Core
+## Core download images from instagram

-This could be the 'downloading' core of girlphy
+Run the following steps to get the images

 ### Step 1 clear the old json files